Policy 7.12: Workplace Nondiscrimination and Harassment

-Any member of the DCCC community who believes he or she has been a witness to or a victim/target of discrimination or harassment is urged to report promptly the facts of the incident to the Vice President of Human Resources/Title IX Coordinator ([email protected]).
+All employees of DCCC are expected to adhere to the policy stated herein and to cooperate with the procedure it describes for responding to complaints of discrimination and harassment.
+Any employee of DCCC who believes that he or she has been a witness to or a victim or target of discrimination or harassment is urged to report promptly the facts of the incident to the Vice President of Human Resources.
 Delay in reporting may impede DCCC’s ability to take appropriate action.
 No member of the DCCC community will be retaliated against for making a good-faith report of alleged harassment, discrimination, or for participating in an investigation proceeding or hearing conducted by DCCC or by a state or federal agency.

+Never assume that DCCC is aware of the harassment or discrimination.
+It is your responsibility to promptly report incidents of which you are aware.
 Any conduct that constitutes a violation of this policy by an employee shall subject that employee to disciplinary action, up to and including immediate discharge.
-Any conduct that constitutes a violation of this policy by a student shall subject that student to disciplinary action, up to and including immediate enforced withdrawal.
-Failure to report such conduct may also constitute a violation of this policy and subject an employee or student to disciplinary action.
+Failure to report such conduct may also constitute a violation of this policy and subject an employee to disciplinary action.

 DCCC is firmly committed to resolving all allegations of discrimination and harassment fairly and expeditiously.
 DCCC may, at any time, elect to address reports of discrimination or harassment by investigation or other appropriate action.